edocas01/DQN_PENDULUM_PROJECT/README.md

 Once everithing is setted, it is sufficient to run the "main.py".

 In the folder "VIDEO" are collected only the video of the tests explained in the report.
-In the folder "MODELS" there are already ready models with corresponding figures/video and which can be easily testes.
+In the folder "MODELS" there are already trained models with corresponding figures/video and which can be easily testes.